 The company states that its bee population devices have been having issues with identifying and staying clear of nets and other hurdles that can lead to collisions and damage to gear and crops.
 However, Bee Innovative claims that their drone platform has resulted in a 20 percent increase in crop growth and profit for farmers from seasons to seasons.

-The collaboration seems to be a wonderful initiative for a couple of reasons: University of North Dakota has been a pioneer in drone development over the years.
+The collaboration regarding bee population seems to be a wonderful initiative for a couple of reasons: the University of North Dakota has been a pioneer in drone development over the years.
 Also, honey production is a crucial part of the state’s economy being a leader in the country for the past 14 consecutive years.

 There has been a decrease in the bee population of late as output seemed to have gone down by 11% in contrast to 2016 along with the honey-producing colonies in North Dakota decreasing by 6% to 455,000 according to the statistics released by the Associated Press.
 The average yield has plummeted by 4 pounds to 74 pounds per colony and the total value of honey produced in the state decreased by 9%.
 North Dakota has been at the forefront of drone development over the years.
 The state was one of the six states that were allowed to set up a test site for commercial drone applications in 2014 which was named as the Northern Plains UAS Test Site in Grand Forks.
 The site was part of the FAA program that was dedicated to mainstreaming drones into the airspace.